shawn-mcgee/Jasper/README.md

 ### Roadmap

-As Jasper continues to mature, the projects immediate priorities are:
+As Jasper continues to mature, the project's immediate priorities are:

 ***1. Graphics*** - Currently, Jasper only supports Java's built-in java.awt.Graphics backend, but the goal is to also include support for libraries